Pineapple

 |---|---|---|

-| Bromelain | ~40–60 mg (varies by ripeness and part) | Survives gastric transit in part; more active in fresh vs. canned pineapple (heat destroys enzyme activity). |
+| Bromelain | ~40–60 mg (varies by ripeness and part) | Survives gastric transit in part; active in fresh and frozen; destroyed by heat (canning) |

-| Vitamin C | 47.8 mg | Bioavailable in fresh fruit; reduced by ~50% in canned or cooked pineapple. |
+| Vitamin C | 47.8 mg | Bioavailable in fresh fruit; reduced by ~50% in canned or cooked pineapple |

-| Manganese | 0.93 mg (~40% DV) | Essential cofactor for mitochondrial superoxide dismutase (MnSOD), a primary antioxidant enzyme; pineapple is one of the richest dietary sources. |
+| Manganese | 0.93 mg (~40% DV) | Essential cofactor for mitochondrial superoxide dismutase (MnSOD); pineapple is one of the richest dietary sources |

-| Dietary fiber | 1.4 g | Modest fiber content; includes some soluble fiber supporting gut microbiome health. |
+| Dietary fiber | 1.4 g | Modest fiber content; includes some soluble fiber supporting gut microbiome health |